 The Question Command in XpressDox Document Automation

-With the launch of XpressDox low code, or version 14, a question command has been introduced to simplify the process of template coding.
+With the launch of XpressDox low code, or version 14, the Question command has been introduced to simplify the process of template coding.
 On the XpressDox ribbon click “New Question”, complete the information in the helper and click OK to insert your new fillpoint.

 - Select the type of question from the drop down list.